-When it comes to working with photos, there is a myriad of container formats you may find yourself working with from time to time.
+When it comes to working with photos, there are many container formats you may find yourself working with from time to time.
 This may not affect you much if you’re only saving photos from the internet to your computer in your leisure time, but it’s something photographers must contend with often.

-It’s important to learn what types of images are great for publishing online, which work best for editing and printing and which offers the highest quality possible.
+It’s important to learn what types of images are great for publishing online, which work best for editing and printing and offer the highest quality possible.
 Tap or click here for the top six ways beginners can enhance their photos.

 If you’re looking to differentiate between some of the most popular photo file containers, such as JPEG, TIFF and RAW, but aren’t sure where to begin, we’ve got a quick look at each format and what to expect from each.
 Here’s what to know about each file type and when it’s appropriate to use.